sergimima/qubic-maintenance-proposal/Proposal SLAs QBridge for Incubation.md

 ## Proposal
 Approve a 12-month continuation agreement between Vottun (“Operator”) and the Qubic Incubation Program (“Client”) to operate and maintain the non-custodial cross-chain Qubic ↔ Ethereum bridge (“QBridge”), including validator services, APIs, and middleware.
 Terms summarized below.

-Send 30,000 USDT +5% if paid in QUBIC to Identity `BQARESULJVFAYAFSLATVPCYKDGTCEEQSAZHWLXCOQFRAHFSZWTWJUJLDCSNJ` to fund the 12‑month maintenance of QBridge (≈ 12.56B QUBIC at MEXC; ≈ 13.19B incl. +5%).
+Send 13.19B QUBIC  to Identity `BQARESULJVFAYAFSLATVPCYKDGTCEEQSAZHWLXCOQFRAHFSZWTWJUJLDCSNJ` to fund the 12‑month maintenance of QBridge (30,000 USDT +5% if paid in QUBIC ≈  at MEXC; 13.19B incl. +5%).

 Additionally, request the Incubation Program or its market maker to seed an initial Uniswap wQubic/ETH pool by bridging approximately $25,000 in QUBIC paired with ETH via QBridge (≈ 10.47B QUBIC at MEXC).
 Liquidity remains under Incubation/MM ownership (they capture fees and may withdraw at any time).
 This is separate from the 30,000 USDT maintenance fee.